 - Significant results (what did you find?)

-- Reflective technique (how are you reflecting on your research?
+- The reflective technique (how are you reflecting on your research?
 What are you doing now/next?)

 - A clear description of how social media scholarship aligns with the overall career development plan of the academic (How does social media factor into the plan for further research or academia?
 Is it integral in the success of your career?)